amelieoller/amelieoller.github.io/_posts/2017-11-14-how_to_deploy_a_new_rails_app_to_heroku_through_github.markdown

 ## Use PostgreSQL as Your Database

 When creating a new Rails application SQLite3 is the default database used.
 However you [cannot use SQLite3 with Heroku](https://devcenter.heroku.com/articles/sqlite3), luckily for us, Rails also supports MySQL (including MariaDB) and PostgreSQL.
 Since PostgreSQL is the go-to database for Heroku, we will stick with that.
-To create a new Rails app and change the default database to PostgreSQL, type `rails new my-new-app --database=postgresql` in your terminal (replace ‘my-new-app’ with your apps name). `cd` into the new directory to get started.
+To create a new Rails app and change the default database to PostgreSQL, type `rails new my-new-app --database=postgresql` in your terminal (replace ‘my-new-app’ with your app's name). `cd` into the new directory to get started.

 ![](https://i.imgur.com/YTZCDus.gif)